 This recipe for ambrosia salad is a variety of colorful fruit with marshmallows and coconut, tossed in a light and creamy dressing.
 An easy salad that’s a classic for good reason, people always beg me for the recipe!

 Have you ever had ambrosia salad before?
-It’s something I remember being drawn to as a kid – I mean, the creamy fruit is good and all, but I was ALL about the marshmallows.
+It’s something I remember being drawn to as a kid.
+I mean, as a kid I loved the creamy fruit, but my favorite thing was all the marshmallows.
 As an adult, I’m still all about the marshmallows!
 I’ve made a few small changes to the classic recipe to create my own version of this salad.
+Sometimes when I want a more elegant presentation, I get a similar effect by serving a fresh fruit platter with a cream cheese fruit dip.

 How do you make ambrosia salad?